foundation-model-stack/fm-training-estimator/adrs/001-resource-estimator-library.md

 ## High Level Design

 - The `EstimateInput` data class (not all fields are required) defines the set of configs the library will use to calculate the results.
-This includes a list of instances of `Config` data class which in turns includes different types of configs (hf training args `HFArguments`, fms-hf-tuning additional args `FMArguments`, data args `DataArguments`, infrastructure args `InfraArguments` and peft lora args `PeftLoraConfig`), and `EstimatorConfig` with metadata parameters.
+This includes a list of instances of `Config` data class which in turns includes different types of configs (hf training args `HFArguments`, fms-hf-tuning additional args `FMArguments`, data args `DataArguments`, infrastructure args `InfraArguments`, peft lora args `PeftLoraConfig` and peft qlora args `PeftQLoraConfig`), and `EstimatorConfig` with metadata parameters.
 The input can be read from a json file using `--input_file_path` or `-f`.

 Example of an `EstimateInput` with all fields defined:
 ```json